themistocleous/phonology_scoring_app/README.md

 ## Using the code in other languages

-You can use the same code to spell check spelling in langauges other than American English, however you will need to modify, line 10 and change the language "en-us" to your own language (shown in column Language in the following table).
+You can use the same code in languages other than American English, you will need to modify, and change the language "en-us" to your own language (shown in column Language in the following table).
 For example if you want to score words in German you will need to modify

 p = subprocess.run(["espeak", "-q", "--ipa", "-v", "en-us"]